IuliaVrabie/Elementary-Cellular-Automaton/README.md

 ```bash
 python app.py
 ```
-using space and @ as reference
+using ' ' and @ as reference

 ```bash
 python new_app.py